 Jackson School District Summer Assignments

-At the high school level, advanced placement courses are rigorous and high level courses that require students to have a baseline knowledge of content.
-The information shared for these courses is meant to assist students to ensure they have the expected skills required for the advanced placement course.
+Advanced placement courses are rigorous and high level courses that require students to have a baseline knowledge of content.
+The information shared for these courses is to assist students in meeting with success by ensuring they have the expected skills required for the advanced placement course.
 Important skills and knowledge to know before beginning the AP course in September is provided by each teacher.
 Summer assignments are intended to assist students in preparing for their advanced placement courses by learning more about the topic.